Women & Cancer

 Having regular Pap smears can detect abnormal cells in the cervix (mouth of the womb), that could develop into Cervical Cancer.

 We encourage all women to go for Pap smears at least every 3 years, from the age of 25, to detect abnormal cells early.
 However, women are entitled to be screened at a younger age.
 Women making use of public sector screening services are entitled to three free Pap smears per lifetime, starting at the age of 30 years or older, with a 10 year interval between each smear.
-Read CANSA’s Cervical Cancer Position Statement & Fact Sheet for more info…
+Read CANSA’s Cervical Cancer Position Statement & Fact Sheet (NCR 2011) for more info…

 Contact your local CANSA Care Centre to arrange for a Pap smear or if you have been diagnosed with Cervical Cancer, so that our staff can help guide you through the public health care system and offer you and your loved ones care & support.